This support article refers to the historical 1.0 version of the Aha! integration with Jira.

 The ability to create Jira integration configuration templates makes it easy for teams to roll out their Jira integrations across a full portfolio of products.
 With configuration templates, you can save any Jira integration you create as a template and then apply that template to future Jira integrations.
 Changes made to the template will update all other integrations using the template making it easy to administer a large number of integrations.

 This is particularly helpful when managing credentials.
 A Jira admin can create the first integration with the Jira server, username, and password filled out.
+(Note: If you are using Jira Cloud, you will need to create an API token in Jira to use as your password.)
 From that point on, Aha!
 Product Owners can use the template to avoid the need to request the credentials every time a new integration is added.
 If the credentials need to be updated in the future, updating the template will update the credentials for all other integrations.

 When a template is applied to a new Jira integration, the user that applied the template has the option to edit any of the configuration options they would like.
 This allows teams to quickly roll out configuration across multiple integrations while maintaining the flexibility to have unique options configured on a per integration basis.

 How it works

 You will need to be a Product Owner in Aha! to create a Jira integration through the Settings > Product area of your account.
 Once on the integration configuration page, click the More options button.

 You will have the option to use an existing template or save the configuration you are working on as a new template.